2801 W. First Street | Architect Unknown | b. 1903

 By 1909 the congregation realized it needed more space.
 It had grown in numbers, and the congregation at St. Luke’s Episcopal, after losing their rector, wanted to join St. Peter’s.
 In September, 1910, work began on remodeling and enlarging St Peter’s.
 The building was raised and added a basement, complete with a heating plant.
 The expansion included Sunday school rooms, a choir room, and worship space for 300 people.

 A rededication of the enlarged St Peter’s Swedish Episcopal Church took place in February, 1911.
 The Duluth News Tribune reported that, “The interior has been beautifully redecorated, making it one of the handsomest in this end of the city.”
 To accommodate both parishes, services were held in Swedish on Sunday morning and in English on Sunday evening.

 By 1917 the church had dropped “Swedish” from its name and was referred to as St. Peter’s Episcopal Church, but it still held services in both Swedish and English.
 It continued to serve the West End until 1935, the last year St. Peter’s occupied the building.

 In 1938 the building became the home of the Christian and Missionary Alliance Church, an international organization which sends missionaries to foreign fields and has headquarters in Colorado.
 The group remained there until 1965 when the congregation built the church it still occupies at 2621 West Arrowhead Road.

 From 1968 to 1991, several fundamentalist congregations worshiped in the church at the original St. Peter’s.
-From 1992 to 2003 the building, no longer a church, was home to Accordion Concertina Music, a business for instruction, sales and repair of accordions.
-As of 2014 appears to be a residence.
+From 1992 to 2003 the building, no longer a church, was home to Accordion Concertina Music, a business for instruction, sales, and repair of accordions.
+As of 2014 it appears to be a residence.